Vonng/pigsty/docs/FEATURE.md

 **Run production-grade RDS for PostgreSQL on your own machine in 10 minutes!**

-While PostgreSQL shines as a database kernel, it truly excels as a Relational Database [Service](PGSQL-SVC#service-overview) (RDS) with Pigsty's touch.
+While PostgreSQL shines as a database kernel, it excels as a Relational Database [Service](PGSQL-SVC#service-overview) (RDS) with Pigsty's touch.

 Pigsty is compatible with PostgreSQL 12-16 and runs seamlessly on EL 7, 8, 9, and similar OS distributions.
 It integrates the kernel with a rich set of extensions, provides all the essentials for a production-ready RDS, an entire set of infrastructure runtime coupled with fully automated deployment playbooks.